 Q: Can I keep my scholarships after I transition into the professional phase of the Premedical and Health Studies Professional Pathways?

-A: Yes, provided the professional phase is taught here at MCPHS and you maintain the minimum GPA requirement of the scholarship.
+A: Yes, provided the professional phase is taught here at MCPHS University and you maintain the minimum GPA requirement of the scholarship.

 Q: If I decide not to pursue the Professional Pathways, what can I do with a Bachelor of Science in Premedical & Health Studies?